redmms/mercury_chess/README.md

 1) Download the build from github Releases
 2) Extract the file from the archive
 3) Open game.exe
+4) If some .dll files are missing open PRESS_ME shortcut, it will download VC++ redistributable packages installer, run it to install .dll files

 MS Visual Studio:
 1) Clone the repository
 2) Open qt.sln
-If it will not run, try to add /dxifcInlineFunctions- compiler command.
+3) If it will not run, try to add /dxifcInlineFunctions- compiler command.

 Qt Creator:
 1) Clone the repository
 2) Open all.pro
+3) Choose Desktop Qt 5.15.2 MSVC2019 64bit kit

 From scratch, without project file:
 	If you're keen on diving into the code and building MercuryChess yourself,